“What thou lovest well is thy true heritage

 Ezra Pound Birthplace House

 The Ezra Pound House is a rare find, given its age and most famous (some historians might say “infamous”) resident, Ezra Pound (1885-1972).
 Harsh weather conditions are miserable for historical houses in this climate, but somehow this one has survived.
 The address is 314 Second Avenue South, Hailey, Idaho.
-Hailey, in central Idaho, has a population of approximately 8,500 residents.
+Hailey is a small town in central Idaho.

 According to idahoheritage.org, an information hub for the Idaho Heritage Trust: